Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 A non-metallic shank is built in for added support and energy return, ideal features for the worker that walks a lot and spends time on their feet.
 They’re lightweight and flexible to prohibit fatigue from setting in.

 The safety and electrical hazard resistant steel toe keep you ready to tackle a variety of workplace settings.
-These work boots carry a very affordable price tag with a top name brand.
+These steel toe boots carry a very affordable price tag with a top name brand.

 - Anti-fatigue and support features